waggyz/femera-mini-app/README.md

 The Femera Mini-App is a minimal implentation with limited element and mesh format support.

 ## Quick Start
-Use `make mini-omp` to build and check the executable `femera-<cpumodel>`. *Make a note of the name of the executable.*
+Build and check the executable `femera-<cpumodel>`. *Make a note of the name of the executable.*

+ * `make mini-omp`

 If you have Gmsh 2.x mesh files of your models, you'll need a mesh file format converter. *WARNING* The OpenMP version does not work (race conditions).
-Instead, compile the single-core serial converter with `make gmsh2fmr-ser`.
+Instead, compile the single-core serial converter.

+ *  `make gmsh2fmr-ser`

 If you have [Gmsh 4](http://gmsh.info/ "Gmsh Website") installed, try making and solving a 1.1 million degree of freedom linear tetrahedron model.